 QG1.
-What method of community rating did you use in your 2000 rate proposal?
+What method of community rating did you use in your 2001 rate proposal?

 [] TCR (Traditional Community Rating)

 a.[] Standard (Book) Rating

 b.[] Variable (Group Specific) Rating

 [] CRC (Community Rating By Class)

 [] ACR (Adjusted Community Rating)

-QG2.
-Is the method you have used for the 2000 reconciliation the same as the method used in the 2000 proposal?
+Is the method you have used for the 2001 reconciliation the same as the method used in the 2001 proposal?

 [] YES

 [] NO

 If No, explain.

 QG3.
 Do your Line 1 rates reflect any tax, fee or monetary payment imposed on the carrier by a state or local government?

 [] YES

 [] NO

 If Yes, have you included a negative loading in the Special Benefits Section of the reconciliation?

 [] YES

 [] NO

-If No, does the carrier do business in Arkansas, Arizona, Connecticut, D.C, Florida, Illinois, Kansas, Louisiana, Maine, Maryland, Minnesota, Nevada, New Hampshire, New Mexico, New York, Oklahoma, Oregon, Texas, Virginia, Washington or Wisconsin?
+If no, explain why.

+Are the special loadings given in the reconciliation the as they were in the proposal?

 [] YES

 [] NO

-If Yes, explain why you included no negative loading.

-QG4.
-Are the special loadings given in the reconciliation the same as they were in the proposal?

-[] YES

-[] NO

 If No, explain.

 QG5.
 Are you required to file your community rates with any State regulatory agency?

 [] YES

 [] NO

 QG6.
 If you answered yes to QG5, have you circled the appropriate community rates in red on the copy of the insurance department filing that you have enclosed?

 [] YES

 [] NO

 If No, explain.

 If Yes, what is the page number of the insurance department filing on which the appropriate rates appear (please number the pages by hand if necessary)?

 QG7.
 If you use different rating methods (i.e., TCR, CRC, ACR) for different groups, describe your criteria for the use of each method.

-How do you determine the rates for your state and local government groups?

-~ Show the number of Federal annuitants and their covered spouses covered in the plan age 65 and older using the following categories:
+spo the number of Federal annuitants and their covered uses covered in the plan age 65 and older using the lowing categories:

 Medicare Part A and Part B

 Medicare Part A Only

 Medicare Part B Only

 Neither Part A nor Part B

 Cannot Determine

 Note: The sum of the numbers in the 5 blanks above should be the total number of Federal annuitants and their covered spouses in the plan age 65 and older.
 If you have revised your Medicare loading in this reconciliation, you should be using the above distribution.

 Note: Important!
 Before you complete the above table, review the note (at the top of page 18) pertaining to the list of Medicare enrollees OPM sends the carrier each year.

+QG9.
+Doe es your HMO have a risk contract with HCFA?

+[] YES

+[] NO

+f Yes, explain the arrangement you have with HCFA, escribe all benefit packages you offer enrollees under

 QG10.
+Does your HMO sell a Medicare supplement policy?

+[] YES

+[] NO

-Does your HMO have a risk contract with HCFA? [] YES [] NO If Yes, explain the arrangement you have with HCFA, describe all benefit packages you offer enrollees under the risk contract, and the premiums (if any) the enrollees enrolled under the risk contract pay the HMO.
-QG11.
-Does your HMO sell a Medicare supplement policy? [] YES [] NO If Yes, describe the benefit packages of any Medicare supplement policies you offer, and the premiums you charge for them.
+If Yes, describe the benefit packages of any Medicare supplement policies you offer, and the premiums you charge for them.

+QG11 If you answered yes to either question G9 or G10 and do not use a claims based ACR method to compute your rates, did you use the cost data from your Medicare risk or supplement policy to calculate your Medicare loading?

+[] YES

+[] NO

+[] N/A

+If no, explain why.

 QG12.
-If you have revised your Medicare loading in this

-reconciliation, explain how you obtained the distribution in QG9.
+If you have revised your Medicare loading in this reconciliation, explain how you obtained the distribution in QG8.
 Also, what is the source of this distribution?
 Note that this source material must be on file at the carrier, and available to OPM auditors.

-QG13.
-Describe the specific benefit purchases from the carrier. plan the Federal group

-QG14.
-Please sign, date and give te elephone and fax number.

-Attachment IIIB Questionnaire Prepared By:

-Date:

-Telephone:

-Fax:

-E-Mail